Neck Stability & Lumber Selection

 Anything less stable than that, I'm wary of, but there are some other potentially viable alternatives:

 Sassafras - Extremely lightweight, but also on the softer side.
 Becoming common as a body wood since equally lightweight swamp ash is getting expensive.
 It's interesting because it's exceptionally sustainable, available domestically for great prices, has legit stability numbers, and smells like root beer during machining.
-I have a half dozen great blanks that I intend to experiment with, and I'm very interested to see how the extreme light weight might affect tone.
+I have a half dozen great blanks that I intend to experiment with, and I'm very interested to see how the extreme light weight might affect acoustic response.
 If you want a super lightweight instrument, consider building the whole thing from sassafras.

 Black Locust - Very similar to sassafras, but much heavier.
 Still very affordable, easily attainable, great stability numbers, and the name is totally metal.

 Laminated necks - A proven commodity, but I really don't think there are advantages over a one piece neck made the right way, with the right materials.
-I also don't love the idea of multiple layers of glue in the neck, and it takes far longer to build a laminated neck blank, so expect to pay considerably more.
+I also don't love the idea of multiple layers of glue in the neck, and it takes far longer to build a laminated neck blank, so expect to pay considerably more, if I even offer it.

 For a while I was obsessed with creating the ultimate stable neck, but as with all things, there is a point of diminishing returns.
 There's really no good reason to scour the world for the perfect piece of Mesquite, then have it torrefied, then cut it up and laminate it with a torrefied purpleheart core, blah blah blah.

-Bottom line, if you choose one of the right naturally stable lumber species in the first place and build the neck correctly, all of these neck stability issues become an afterthought.
+Bottom line, if you choose one of the right naturally stable lumber species in the first place and build the neck correctly, all of these stability issues become an afterthought.